 Use a toothbrush or suede brush and brush back and forth over the scuffed area.
 Use a pencil eraser to remove the scuff, and brush the area clean of debris.

 A mild detergent (WooliteTM not recommended) or baby shampoo with cool water can be used to spot clean.
 For difficult spots, use a suede brush or toothbrush.
 Hand-blot as much moisture as possible and dry away from direct sunlight or heat to preserve the natural oils in the leather.

 Submerging sheepskin may shrink your leather and matt the fur, but after a few wears, the sheepskin will stretch back to a comfortable fit.

-Choose a delicate leather cream to clean and preserve your leather’s soft, supple texture.
+Choose a delicate leather cream to clean and preserve your leather’s soft,

 The natural oils an attributes of leather causes laces to easily untie.
 Tips to keep them laced: